mph-/lcapy/doc/install.rst

 - If you do not have root access, you can set the environment variable `PYTHONPATH` to find the source files for Lcapy.

-- While you are at it, it is worthwhile to install ipython, the interactive python shell  (this is also useful for displaying notebooks in a web browser)
+- While you are at it, it is worthwhile to install ipython, the interactive python shell (this is also useful for displaying notebooks in a web browser).

   >>> sudo apt-get install ipython